ShabihEthSec/StableFlow/README.md

 * Holds USDC on Arc
 * Receives settlements from the executor
-* Acts as the canonical accounting endpoint for rebalances
+* Acts as the canonical accounting endpoint

-Core contract:
+Core file:

 ```
 contracts/arc/StableFlowArcVault.sol